 Black American LeSean Thomas is the mind behind the Cannon Busters story.
 The project initially started way back in 2003 as a comic book series, but by 2005 there were only three issues released by Devil’s Due Publishing.
 Thomas decided to continue the comic as a graphic novel that was supposed to release in 2009.
 That project was put on hold in favor of reviving the story as an animation.

 That plan took years to come to fruition.
 In the intervening years, Thomas has worked on many popular animated series, including the TV shows for The Legend of Korra, Spider-Man, Guardians of the Galaxy, Batman: the Brave and the Bold, and Avengers Assemble.

-When it comes animations featuring black characters, Thomas co-directed the first two seasons of The Boondocks while also acting as the character supervisor.
-He was also the director, character designer, and the storyboard writer for the Black Dynamite cartoon.
+When it comes to animations featuring black characters, Thomas co-directed the first two seasons of The Boondocks while also acting as the character supervisor.
+He was also the director, character designer, and storyboard writer for the Black Dynamite cartoon.

 In 2014, Thomas raised $150,000 through a Kickstarter project, and they managed to release a single episode to supporters in 2016.
 Joe Madureira of Uncanny X-Men fame helped with the character designs at the time.

 By August 2017, the Cannon Busters anime had moved to Netflix, and they announced the first season would be 12 episodes.
 The anime’s blending of American and Japanese aesthetics is completed by the fact that it comes with both an English dub and Japanese audio track with English subs.

 “It’s based on a comic book that I drew, so very excited to have the opportunity to adapt it into an animated feature.
 Cannon Busters drops August 15 on Netflix.” – Cannon Busters series creator LeSean Thomas #AX2019 pic.twitter.com/3m5PZEInqi